Portraits of the Many, Many Ways to Be Queer

 When you take in the sum of photographer Tom Atwood’s magnum opus, Kings & Queens in Their Castles—a 15-year-long project in which he sought to capture LGBTQ subjects in their rooms and homes—that diffusion is rendered in stark relief.
 “When I was younger, I would sit down in bookstores and look at photography books, and I noted that gay photography, for better or worse, was really focused on sexuality.
 The subjects were mostly young and trendy and urban with their shirts off,” he said.
 His project is meant as a correction to that stereotype, focusing on subjects both young and old, well-known (Alison Bechdel and Alan Cumming, for example) and not.

-Atwood trains his lens on as many retired lesbians and rural gay laborers as he does investment bankers and creative professionals.
+Atwood trains his lens on as many retired lesbians and rural gay laborers as he does investment bankers or creative professionals.
 The most surprising thing about the collection is the sheer ordinariness of his subjects’ lives.
 These are your grandmothers, aunts, and neighbors.
-Some are famous and wealthy; others are poor and downtrodden.
-Regardless, they all make up the LGBTQ community and are presented here.
+Some are famous and wealthy, others are poor and downtrodden.
+Regardless, they all make up the LGBTQ community, and are presented here in broad daylight.

-Tom Atwood’s Kings & Queens in Their Castles comes out April 25.
+Tom Atwood’s Kings & Queens in Their Castles comes out on April 25.